Veronica Samuels

 Route 66, constructed in the 1920s, is one of the most famous routes in the USA that connected Chicago to Los Angeles.
 It still is one of the top favourites among road trippers.

-Williams, located en route, has plenty of remnants of the history, with many Route 66-themed restaurants, cafes, and gift shops selling all sorts of souvenirs.
+Williams, located en route, has plenty of remnants of history, with many Route 66-themed restaurants, cafes, and gift shops selling all sorts of souvenirs.

 HIKE TO SYCAMORE FALLS